Summer Registration Information – 2020

 Processing Fee & Deposits

-A $50 processing fee is charged when you apply.
+A $50 application fee is charged when you apply.
 You may apply for several sessions at once with one fee.
-A deposit of $250 per workshop is required to secure a place in each workshop in which you want to be enrolled.
-Scholarship applicants pay a processing fee but no deposit at the time of registration.
+A deposit of $250 per workshop is required to secure a place in each workshop you want to be enrolled in.
+Scholarship applicants pay a $10 Slideroom fee but no deposit at the time of registration.

 Cancellations & Refunds